 ’72 is just a drop in the bucket, though.
 That isn’t really my gripe, and it wasn’t even considered Prime Namath by those who actually watched him play.
 His knees — already eroding as a rookie following a career-threatening injury in his senior year at Alabama — were now completely shot before 30, sapping him of the dazzling dual-threat ability that prompted Bear Bryant to call him “the greatest athlete I ever coached.”
 The best doctor in the business told Namath he might be able to play four years in the pros.
 He managed 13, but at the cost of an accelerated decline and countless torn ligaments.
 The pain was so great in retirement that he bought a new pair of knees at the ripe old age of 48.

 Along with being one of the weakest Hall-of-Fame quarterbacks in completion percentage and interception rate (even after adjusting for era), Namath is guilty of hanging around long after he should have rode off into the Manhattan sunset.
 After sitting out most of 1973 with a shoulder injury and winning Comeback Player of the Year the next season for managing a decent stat line, Joe was awful his last three years.
 He was a 32-year-old in a 50-year-old’s body.
 The last-ditch stint in Los Angeles was futile and to this day serves as an example of an athlete still clinging to a fleeting dream, the Rams’ blue-and-yellow jersey bizarrely strewn on his shoulders where only Jets green-and-white should reside.
-The image is right up there with Unitas in San Diego and Ewing in Seattle on the “WHY THE FUCK DIDN’T YOU JUST RETIRE” scale.
+The image is right up there with Unitas in San Diego and Ewing in Seattle on the “WHY DIDN’T YOU JUST RETIRE” scale.

 Namath’s numbers suffered because of his insistence to continue existing in the NFL.
 He shouldn’t have been playing, but stats can’t be adjusted for pride.
 Does anyone really think that Namath is less of a quarterback because he threw 16 interceptions on 4.7 Y/A in eight miserable 1976 starts, though?
 Does any player get inducted into the Hall-of-Fame on the basis of how relatively gradual his decline was?
 Is the bust they present you with at your induction ceremony etched with your wrinkles and your bruises?
 Do the portraits in Canton of your playing days depict you laid out on a gurney getting yet another injection of cortisone, or will they be of you gloriously hoisting that Lombardi Trophy?